vladdou/ms4-of-stories-shop/README.md

 I wanted the site to be easy navigated with a clean and minimalistic design.
 The focus should be on the images of the products.

  #### Colors
-Beyond white for the navbar and footer and a darker grey #555 for the body text I wanted to have a main color that was calming for the eye and that was representing nature and sustainability.
-I choose two different shades of green that I thought fit this purpose perfectly, #637867 & #939891. #F2F1EF was picked from the hero image on the index page and used as an  background overlay to tie the pages together.
+Since the company is working with products only made of natural materials I wanted to have colors that was representing nature and sustainability.
+I choose two different shades of green that I thought fit this purpose perfectly, #637867 & #939891 and that is calming for the eye. #F2F1EF was picked from the hero image on the index page and used as a background overlay to tie the pages together.

 ![color palette](static/README/images/color-palette.png)